Protean-Runna/issue-tracking-project/README.md

+> [!IMPORTANT]
+> Disclaimer: This is just a psuedo learning/demonstration project from learning Next.js.
+Not a legit issue tracker.

 ## Issue Tracker
 A simple issue tracker made with inspiration from Mosh Hamedani's Next.js tutorial, adapted to a modern tech stack.